isc-projects/bind9/doc/arm/reference.rst

    :tags: dnssec
    :short: Specifies which local IPv4 source address is used to send parental DS queries.

-   :any:`parental-source` determines which local source address, and optionally UDP port, is used to send parental DS queries.
+   :any:`parental-source` determines which local source address is used to send parental DS queries.
 This statement sets the :any:`parental-source` for all zones, but can be overridden on a per-zone or per-view basis by including a :any:`parental-source` statement within the :any:`zone` or :any:`view` block in the configuration file.

-   .. note:: ``port`` configuration is deprecated.
-A warning will be logged
-      when this parameter is used.

-   .. warning:: Specifying a single port is discouraged, as it removes a layer of
-      protection against spoofing errors.

-   .. warning:: The configured :term:`port` must not be the same as the listening port.

 .. namedconf:statement:: parental-source-v6
    :tags: dnssec